Roof Cleaning Cost

 Pressure washing can cause damage to your home and surfaces if the tool isn't used correctly.
 It can also damage unsuitable surfaces and materials, such as clay brickwork or roof tiles, and it is especially unsuitable for slate roofs as it can dislodge tiles and cause leaks.

-If you're unsure about the suitability of pressure washing on your home's roof, it's best to consult a professional who will be able to give you the best advice, tailored to your situation.
+If you're unsure about the suitability of pressure washing on your home's roof, it's best to consult a professional.

 What Are Some Alternatives to Pressure Washing?